-How Stakeholder External Role / Interests are Stakeholder Interests Stakeholder Relationship Identified A network that anticipates, is ready for, ٠ and incentivises their future energy and technology needs.
+External Stakeholder Role / Relationship How Stakeholder Interests are Identified Stakeholder Interests A network that anticipates, is ready for, and incentivises their future energy and technology needs.
 Empathetic and customer centric handling of any complaints.
 Simple, convenient operational processes for contacting and dealing with their distributor.
-Assistance in upgrading/changing the • energy infrastructure at their homes.
+Assistance in upgrading/changing the energy infrastructure at their homes.
 Pricing where all customers can afford power, they reasonably need without causing physical deprivation or financial duress.
-Information that them • gives about transparency and certainty network actions and expectations, especially during times of outage.
-Major customers Industrial • Customer Expectations as for general electricity • customers surveys consumers. supplied at Customer Changes to Line Function Service • HV who have enquiries Agreements are well managed. a contract with Customer Engagement around planned outage Centralines feedback and requirements. complaints Relationship • Meetings Customers, Electricity retailers ٠ Relationship Effective communication on downstream transactional matters, including new meetings participant in connections, outages, and billing electricity submissions. supply chain Effective engagement and negotiation of changes to pricing structures, tariffs, and Use of System Agreements.
-Centralines meeting its requirements under Use of System Agreements, performance including network requirements.
-Transpower Upstream • Relationship Effective communication on asset owner meetings transactional matters, including planned in the work, billing submissions and account Engagement ٠ electricity management. through projects supply chain
+Information that gives them transparency and certainty about network actions and expectations, especially during times of outage.
+Major customers Industrial customers Customer surveys Expectations as for general electricity consumers. supplied at HV who have a contract enguiries Changes to Line Function Service Agreements are well managed. with Centralines Customer feedback and complaints Engagement around planned outage requirements.
+Relationship Meetings Electricity retailers Customers, downstream participant in electricity Relationship meetings Effective communication on transactional matters, including new connections, outages, and billing submissions. supply chain Effective engagement and negotiation of changes to pricing structures, tariffs, and Use of System Agreements.
+Centralines meeting its requirements under Use of System Agreements, including network performance requirements.
+Transpower Upstream asset owner in the electricity supply chain Relationship meetings Engagement through projects Effective communication on transactional matters, including planned work, billing submissions and account management.